AtharvDhoot/Flipkart_grid5.0/README.md

 #### Scoring the model
 Next we created a function which generates predictions for top 12 articles for each customer and compares to ground truth.
 We used LightGBM Ranker model to train of the whole dataset.
 It was chosen for recommendation tasks due to its specialization in ranking items for users, direct optimization for ranking metrics like Mean Average Precision (MAP), and efficiency in handling large datasets.
 It captures personalized preferences and offers efficient, customizable ranking solutions for recommendation systems.

 Features to feed to LGBMRanker:

 - The strength of the "match" (i.e. how many/what percentage of customers the "pair" was based on)
 - The "source" of the pair (i.e. how recently the original article was purchased, how many times it was purchased)

 #### Results
-The model took around 20 mins to run fully on Nvidia P100 GPU, giving us a
+The model took around 20 mins to run fully on Kaggle provided Nvidia P100 GPU, giving us:
 - Train AUC 0.7604
 - Train score: 0.06767
 - MAP@12: 0.02884

 It was calcualted like this:

 ![Map@12](images\map12.png)

-It is a sort of manual, time-aware collaborative filtering method - what customers with similar purchase interests were purchased in the past week - so it includes trend information as well
+It is a sort of manual, time-aware collaborative filtering method - what customers with similar purchase interests were purchased in the past week - so it includes trend information as well.

 ## GPT Integration

 So we obvioiusly used OpenAI chat based GPT models.
 We tried both `gpt-3.5-turbo-0613` and `gpt-4-0613` but settled with `gpt-3.5-turbo-0613` because of its higher speed, and lower cost benefits.